Ticknor and Fields: Final years

 The firm invested in heliotype printing technology, various periodicals, and established a New York office.
 Within a few years, the company was in financial difficulty and Osgood and B. H. Ticknor were forced to sell off various assets, including many stereotype plates.
 By December 1878, they were forced to merge with Hurd & Houghton and became Houghton, Osgood, and Co.
 Henry Oscar Houghton became a partner in the deal.
 The partnership lasted until 1880, when Osgood left to form a second J. R. Osgood and Company.
-Houghton's company, now Houghton, Mifflin, and Co, retained the rights to the Tickner and Fields backlist.
+Houghton's company, now Houghton, Mifflin, and Co, retained the rights to the Ticknor and Fields backlist.
 The second J. R. Osgood and Co. was taken over by Benjamin Holt Ticknor in 1885 under the name Ticknor and Company, based (by the first quarter of 1890) at 211 Tremont Street.
 Ticknor and Company operated until 1889 when it became part of Houghton, Mifflin, and Co.
 In 1908 the name was changed to Houghton Mifflin Company.